-Blood insulin levels peak mid-afternoon so that’s the time to indulge your sweet tooth (9) !
+Blood pancreatic hormone levels peak mid-afternoon so that’s the time to indulge your sweet tooth (9) !
 Good choices include fresh or dried fruit, compotes, dark chocolate, or honey, with some nuts or oleaginous fruits (almonds, walnuts, avocado ...).
 And the occasional biscuit is also allowed!

 In the evening, the digestive system slows down so it’s best not to overload your body with a heavy dinner (10-11).
 Eat lightly, choosing, for example, a combination of fish (or seafood) and cooked vegetables.

 According to Dr Delabos, the amount of food you should eat depends more specifically on your basic morphology (or morphotype).
 This comprehensive classification takes into account various measurements such as weight, height, chest size, hip circumference and wrist size.